aditya-chichani/aditya-chichani.github.io/cfp.md

 layout: page
 title: ""
 ---
-# Call for Papers
+# Call for Papers {style=text-align:center}

-This workshop aims to unite the research community to address multimodal challenges specifically in the search and recommendation domain of IR.
-Given the recent advancements in multimodal LLMs that can democratize multimodal IR, we will use this workshop as a dedicated platform to discuss the latest research and challenges in this field.
+This workshop aims to unite the research community to address multimodal challenges in search and recommendation.
+With recent advancements in multimodal LLMs that can democratize multimodal IR, this workshop will serve as a dedicated platform to discuss the latest research and challenges in the field.

 ### Theme : Transforming Search and Recommendations with Multimodal Approaches